Ed France, Executive Director, League Cycling Instructor (LCI #1931)

 Rafaell is a Santa Barbara native whose passion for bikes is matched only by his commitment to fixing them.
 A long-time user of Bici Centro, he now works at the shop, teaching and learning as much as he can.
 When he's not in the shop, he can be found exploring the trails surrounding Santa Barbara, plotting his next camping trip, playing music with friends, and dreaming of the day when everyone has free and easy access to safe public transportation.
 He looks forward to seeing you in the shop!
 He can be reached at firstname.lastname@example.org

-Sergio grew up in Santa Barbara, and has been working on bikes with Bici Centro for a long time.
+Sergio grew up in Santa Barbara, and has been working on bikes with Bici Centro for the last 4 years.
 He was president of the SBici club at Santa Barbara High School and attended the Youth Bike Summit in New York City in 2013.
 Catch him at Bici Centro, or at the shop on the City College campus.

 Ken has been involved in the bicycling community of Santa Maria for seven years, and commuting by bike for a decade.
 He has a bachelor's degree in Psychology from the Univeristy of Northridge.
 He believes bicycling can reduce the amount of stress people deal with on an everyday basis whether it's financial, physical, or mental.
 He wants to spread the benefits of cycling to anyone and everyone he can.
 He is honored to be a part of the SBBIKE team and see the future of cycling expand in Santa Maria.
 He can be reached at email@example.com.